Deep Generative Model for Human Mobility Behavior: Methodology

 \subsection{Diffusion-based modeling of discrete activity sequences}

 Diffusion models, grounded in non-equilibrium thermodynamics~\citep{sohl_deep_2015}, are a class of likelihood-based deep generative models that excel at learning true data distributions and generating new data samples.
 These models have overcome several limitations of earlier approaches, with recent advancements in reparameterization~\citep{ho_denoising_2020} and inference efficiency~\citep{lu2022dpm} leading to breakthroughs in handling continuous data distributions, such as those in image and audio generation~\citep{yang_diffusion_2023}.
 This progress has motivated researchers to extend the framework to discrete data, such as text, resulting in the development of discrete diffusion models for categorical distributions~\citep{austin_structured_2021} and embedding diffusion models that incorporate additional discrete-to-continuous mapping steps~\citep{li_diffusion_lm_2022, gong_diffuseq_2023}.
 Here, we build on the conditional embedding DDPM by~\citet{li_diffusion_lm_2022} and generalize the framework to accommodate multifaceted mobility behavior.
+This formulation suits mobility event sequences because it denoises the full target sequence jointly.
+Joint denoising lets the model capture global sequence coherence, where location, start time, duration, and mode are mutually constrained across a day or multiple days.
+It also mitigates the train-inference mismatch of autoregressive rollouts, where reliance on ground-truth histories during training and on the model's own predictions at inference can compound errors over long event horizons.
+Stochastic denoising further provides a natural mechanism for sampling multiple plausible continuations from the same observed history.

 The employed diffusion model introduces two Markov chains: a forward chain that progressively destructs data by injecting noise and a reverse chain that reconstructs the original data from noised samples.
-Formally, given a continuous data point $\mathbf{z}_0$ sampled from a real-world data distribution $q(\mathbf{z})$, i.e., $\mathbf{z}_0\sim q(\mathbf{z})$, the forward Markov chain gradually corrupts $\mathbf{z}_0$ into a standard Gaussian noise $\mathbf{z}_T\sim \mathcal{N}(0, \mathbf{I})$ in $t \in [1, 2, ..., T]$ steps:
+Formally, given a continuous data point $\mathbf{z}_0$ sampled from a real-world data distribution $q(\mathbf{z})$, i.e., $\mathbf{z}_0\sim q(\mathbf{z})$, the forward Markov chain gradually corrupts $\mathbf{z}_0$ into a standard Gaussian noise $\mathbf{z}_T\sim \mathcal{N}(0, \mathbf{I})$ in $\tau \in [1, 2, ..., T]$ steps:

 where $\mathbf{z}_1,..., \mathbf{z}_{T}$ are the chain of noisy latent variables.
-For each forward step, the perturbation is controlled by adding Gaussian noise with a predefined step-dependent mean $\mathbf{\mu}_t(\mathbf{z}_{t}) = \sqrt{1-\beta_t}\mathbf{z}_{t-1}$, and variance $\mathbf{\Sigma}_t(\mathbf{z}_{t}) = \beta_t\mathbf{I}$, with $\beta_t \in (0,1)$:
+For each forward step, the perturbation is controlled by adding Gaussian noise with a predefined step-dependent mean $\mathbf{\mu}_\tau(\mathbf{z}_{\tau}) = \sqrt{1-\beta_\tau}\mathbf{z}_{\tau-1}$, and variance $\mathbf{\Sigma}_\tau(\mathbf{z}_{\tau}) = \beta_\tau\mathbf{I}$, with $\beta_\tau \in (0,1)$: